Benefits of Membership

 November | The fall education event is typically held on a weekday evening. |

-December | Members who wish to serve on a Focus Area Committee must make their gift by 12/31.
+January | Members who wish to serve on a Focus Area Committee are asked to make their gift by 1/15.
 However, we gratefully accept donations toward this grant cycle until the Annual Meeting in May. |

-January | In early January, members are invited to sign up for a Focus Area Committee. |
+February | In early February, members are invited to sign up for a Focus Area Committee. |

-January-April | Focus Area Committees review applications, conduct site visits, and select grantees. |
+February-April | Focus Area Committees review applications, conduct site visits, and select grantees. |

 April | The spring education event is typically held on a weekday evening. |

 May | We announce the four grantees in early May.
 Members receive the four organizations’ proposals in advance of the Annual Meeting, which is held in mid-May and includes presentations from the grantees.
-Following the meeting members vote to select the recipient of the $100,000 Impact Grant. |
+Following the meeting members vote to allocate the grant fund.
+One grantee receives the $100,000 Impact Grant, and three grantees receive Partner Grants, which have averaged $70,000 each in recent years. |

 Stay Informed

-Our monthly newsletter, which appears September through June, provides updates on our work and information about opportunities to get involved.
+Our monthly newsletter, which appears September through May, provides updates on our work and information about opportunities to get involved.
 Click here to sign up.
 We also encourage members and friends to follow us on Facebook, Instagram, and LinkedIn.

 I love the amplification impact of a $1,000 donation being multiplied many times over.
 I am aware of how difficult it is for small organizations to raise money and know how impactful a $100,000 or $50,000 grant can be for them.
 I also love the fact that the funds are contributed by successful women!